-General Quizzes (5% total): Five quizzes are given throughout the semester.
-The lowest quiz grade is automatically dropped.
-Quizzes are open sourced but timed and will be delivered on ELMS.
+General Quizzes (10% total): Five quizzes are given throughout the semester.
+The lowest quiz grade is automatically dropped: this includes quizzes missed for unexcused absences.
+Quizzes will be delivered on ELMS.

 Final Quiz (5%): A longer quiz, also delivered on ELMS.
-This will cover material from all three SGC colloquium semesters.
-Due online by Dec.
-11.
+This will cover all the material of the semester, and even draw on concepts earlier in the SGC program.